Introduction to libraries

 Stay informed about changes Libraries in SharePoint 2010 support RSS technology, so that members of your workgroup can automatically receive and view updates, or feeds, of news and information in a consolidated location.
 You can use RSS technology to alert you of any changes to a library, such as when files that are stored in the library change.
 RSS feeds enable members of your workgroup to see a consolidated list of files that have changed.
 You can also create e-mail alerts, so that you are notified when files change.

 Create workflows A document library or content type can use workflows that your organization has defined for business processes, such as managing document approval or review.
-Your group can apply business processes to its documents, known as workflows, which specify actions that need to be taken in a sequence, such as approving documents.
+Your group can apply business processes to its documents, known as workflows, which specify actions that need to be taken in a sequence, such as approving or translating documents.
 A SharePoint workflow is an automated way of moving documents or items through a sequence of actions or tasks.
 Three workflows are available to libraries by default: Approval, which routes a document to a group of people for approval; Collect Feedback, which routes a document to a group of people for feedback and returns the document to the person who initiated the workflow as a compilation; and Collect Signatures, which routes a document to a group of people to collect their digital signatures

 Define content types If your group works with several types of files, such as worksheets, presentations, and documents, you can extend the functionality of your library by enabling and defining multiple content types.
 Content types add flexibility and consistency across multiple libraries.
 Each content type can specify a template and even workflow processes.
 The templates act as a starting point, for formatting and any boilerplate text and for properties that apply to the documents of that type, such as department name or contract number.